Chaitan2004/Stratify-The-Hierarchy-Builder/README.md

   - View your communities, see community trees (leader + `CHILD_OF` relationships)
   - Display all community members, delete communities (leader only)
   - Remove members or user nodes from the tree (leader or self)
+  - Register new communities
+  - Construct and visualize hierarchical community trees
+  - View detailed information about other members in the community
 - **Notifications**
   - Real-time join requests and system notifications
 - **UI/UX**